 Shareholders should not submit any certificates until requested to do so.
-No new certificate will be issued to a shareholder and no payment will be made for fractional shares until he has surrendered his outstanding certificate(s) together with the properly completed and executed letter of transmittal to the Exchange Agent.
+No new certificate will be issued to a shareholder until he has surrendered his outstanding certificate(s) together with the properly completed and executed letter of transmittal to the Exchange Agent.

-GTC has not sought and will not seek an opinion of counsel or a ruling from the IRS regarding the federal income tax consequences of the Reverse Stock Split.
-GTC, however, believes that because the Reverse Stock Split is not part of a plan to periodically increase shareholder's proportionate interest in the assets or earnings and profits of GTC, the Reverse Stock Split will have the following federal income tax effects:
+GTC has not sought and will not seek an opinion of counsel or a ruling from the IRS regarding the federal income tax consequences of the Reverse Stock assets or earnings and profits of GTC, the Reverse Stock Split will have the following federal income tax effects: